rosbacke/delegate/README.md

         // res is now == 4.
      }

 This allows you to replace legacy callbacks one step at a time.
 You can make a driver use delegates while the user code still uses void* context pointers.
 It should allow for a decoupled refactoring of the driver/user code.
 These have the same const behavior and set/make variants as the rest of the setup functions.
 We use longer names to ease refactoring.

 ## Extending with custom wrapper function

 Especially lecacy code can have weird calling conventions in their legacy callbacks.
-The delegate allow you to write external 'make' functions which supplies custom wrapper functions.
-The wrapper get access to the stored void* pointer.
+The delegate allow you to write external 'make' functions with their own custom adapter function.
+The adpater gets access to the stored void* pointer and can then freely use the void pointer and the parameters from the call.
-The wrapper function must follow the calling convention used internally in the delegate.
+The wrapper function must follow the calling convention used internally in the delegate Example from the test suite where the private stateless lambda act as an adapter function:
-However, this should only be used by the 'make' function.
-Example from the test suite:

-    static int
-    testAdapter(const delegate<int(int)>::DataPtr& v, int val)
+    #include "delegate/delegate.hpp"

+    delegate<int(int)> make_exchange(int& store)
     {
+        using Del = delegate<int(int)>;
+        typename Del::Trampoline adapterFkn = [](const typename Del::DataPtr& v,
+                                                 int val) -> int
+        {
-        int* p = static_cast<int*>(v.v_ptr);
+            int* p = static_cast<int*>(v.ptr());
             std::swap(*p, val);
             return val;
+        };
+        return Del{adapterFkn, static_cast<void*>(&store)};
     }

-    delegate<int(int)>
-    make_exchange(int& store)
-    {
-        return delegate<int(int)>{&testAdapter, static_cast<void*>(&store)};
-    }

     TEST(delegate, use_extension)
     {
-        int t = 0;
+        int t = 2;
         delegate<int(int)> del = make_exchange(t);
-        t = 2;
+        EXPECT_EQ(t, 2);
         EXPECT_EQ(del(5), 2);
         EXPECT_EQ(t, 5);
     }

 ## Using a custom namespace for delegate